 After competing, Chris assisted from 1992 through 1996 with the Southeast USA Regional contest.
 He co-developed a scoring process that kept that contest's score error-free for at least 12 years.
-Chris also helps organize the UCF High School Programming Tournament, and in 2012 he was recognized by IBM (ICPC sponsor) with the Coach Award for having teams reach World Finals 5 or more times.
+Chris also helps organize the UCF High School Programming Tournament, and in 2018 he was recognized by the ICPC Foundation with the Senior Coach Award for having teams reach World Finals 15 or more times.

-Arup is an Associate Instructor in the Department of Computer Science at UCF.
+Arup is a Senior Instructor in the Department of Computer Science at UCF.
 He has been a coach with the UCF Programming Team since 2003, where he works with the teams and provides lectures on certain key topics.
-In 2014, he was recognized by IBM (ICPC sponsor) with the Coach Award for having teams reach World Finals 5 or more times.
+In 2019, he was recognized by IBM (ICPC sponsor) with the Coach Award for having teams reach World Finals 15 or more times.

 Glenn also helps to organize UCF's High School Programming Tournament each year.
 Acting as Head Judge most years, he organizes the judging staff in creating problem specifications, solving the problems and making judging data for the competition.
 He is also developer of the contest software used at the contest and in most of the UCF team practices.

-Travis is a current doctoral student, and was a UCF team member from 2010-2014.
+Travis is a recent doctoral graduate of UCF and was a UCF team member from 2010-2014.
 He attended World Finals two years, placing 36th in 2012 and 21st in 2014.
 Travis is intrigued by the mathematics in problems and has now turned his focus to coaching.